ReconfortDev/Rxjs-Error-handling/README.md

   - **app.component.html**: The template for displaying posts and error messages.
   - **app.component.css**: The styles for the main component.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - [Angular](https://angular.io/)
 - [RxJS](https://rxjs.dev/)
 - [JSONPlaceholder](https://jsonplaceholder.typicode.com/)

----

-Feel free to adjust the content based on the specifics of your project.
-If there are additional setup steps or configuration details, make sure to include those as well.